simonmcmanus/speclate/CONTRIBUTE.md

 Hello,

-Please read the before starting to contribute, once you have read it we very much welcome your contributions
+Please read the before starting to contribute, once you have read it we very much welcome your contributions.

 * list of things that needs doing
 * Look at the issue list for each repo.